 We may apply an Audit Noncompliance Charge.
 If you submit an audit after we have applied an Audit Noncompliance Charge, we will revise your premium.
 Failure to cooperate with this policy provision may result in the cancellation of your insurance coverage, as specified under the policy.

 If an employee leaves or starts, do we need to inform Church Mutual?

 You do not need to inform us right away.
 Wait unit you receive your audit request form.
 Then, list everyone that worked during the audit period.
-You can use the number of weeks worked column to indicate the number of weeks each employee worked.

 What is the reason for the audit charge?